 REQUIRED TEXT: Weiten, W. & McCann, D. (2013).
-Psychology: Themes and Variations (3rd and exam preparation) Your APLIA Course Key is: 3VU3-WVNF-HMDH
+Psychology: Themes and Variations (3rd

 Canadian Edition).
-Toronto, Canada: Nelson Education ISBN: 0176553746.
-The Textbook package I have ordered for the course includes the textbook, Concept Charts (an ideal tool for studying), plus APLIA and CourseMate (an Online
+Toronto, Canada: Nelson Education

-Homework and Studying Solution that many students have found useful for lecture
+The Textbook package for the course can be found at the York University Bookstore and includes the textbook, Concept Charts (an ideal tool for studying) and CourseMate (an Online Homework and Studying Solution that many students have found useful for lecture and exam preparation)